-Caxton House was a 1960s office block located next to Smithfield Market in London’s Farringdon district, ripe for commercial redevelopment.
+Caxton House was a 1960s tower located next to Smithfield Market in London’s Farringdon district, ripe for commercial redevelopment.
 However, though unremarkable to look at, our investigations soon unearthed a complicated network of services weaving across the footprint of the building.

 Underneath the site’s southern edge lies a road tunnel, while beneath the adjoining Port of London Authority Building are railway sidings.
 A large brick sewer runs across the site, its crown just below basement level.
 Nearby is the dormant Post Office underground train tunnel.
 With busy Farringdon Road along the building’s eastern boundary, there are various constraints to developing this urban site, requiring negotiation with multiple parties.